waseemh/waseemh.github.io_F/_posts/2014-08-25-writing-better-bdd-stories.md

 ## Don't tie stories to technical details
 User stories should not get into technical details such as technologies, algorithms, programming languages and architectures used in software.

 For example: in web-based stories, you should definitely not use CSS selectors or HTML tags in steps.
-In stories with database manipulation, you should not explicitly describe the SQL queries or tables involved.
+In stories with database operations, you should not explicitly describe the SQL queries or tables involved.
 You should hide these technical details in steps' implementation.
 Scenarios should be described in high-level and understood by non-technical personnel.

+A very technical story:

+	Given the user is on main page
+	When he clicks on button with CSS selector "div ol>li p" Then latest 20 entries from table "tbl.products" should be selected

+A non-technical and collaborative story:

+	Given the user is on main page
+	When he requests "Latest Products" section
+	Then latest 20 products should be displayed

 ## Avoid dependency between scenarios
 Scenarios should be self-contained.
 Dependency between sequential scenarios may lead to readability and maintenance issues.